For Coho salmon, study backs cheaper, faster habitat structures

 One method the researchers looked at was cutting and falling riparian trees directly into streams.
 This worked best in remote, dense forests where bringing in heavy equipment wasn’t an option and cutting one or two trees wouldn’t deprive the stream of beneficial shade.
 In areas with fewer trees, they brought in a rubber-tired skidder to move more distant logs into the stream.
 In both cases, they wedged the logs against trees and stumps on the banks for a little extra security.

-Though the study was successful, Carah said the accelerated approach has its limits.
-The study area was largely undeveloped timberland without the bridges, culverts or bankside homes that would be at risk from loose logs.
+While the study was successful, the accelerated approach still has its limits, according to Carah.
+The study area was largely underdeveloped timberland without the bridges, culverts or bankside homes that would be at risk from stray logs.
 They also found that logs longer than 1.5 times the width of the bankfull stream were the least likely to float away.
 It was easier to find trees that tall for the small study streams than it would be on larger rivers.

 “Even though the forests are protected and they’re on their way there, it’s going to take them a long time,” Carah said.
 “Coho salmon don’t have that long to wait.”